ryanklee/LLM-Workflow-Director/README.md

 ## Project Status

-The LLM-Workflow Director has reached a significant milestone:
+The LLM-Workflow Director has reached significant milestones:

 - **Dog-food Ready**: The project has now reached a state where it can be used to manage its own development process.
 This demonstrates the practical applicability of the tool in real-world software development scenarios.
+- **Advanced Features Implementation**: We are currently in the process of implementing and refining advanced features such as multi-modal input support, external tool integration, adaptive learning for Claude usage, and enhanced prompt engineering techniques.

 ## Key Features